California sued over law blocking Trump from ballot unless he releases tax returns

 But Newsom, a frequent Trump critic who declared in June that the GOP is "finished" and will devolve into a third party, disregarded those concerns.

-The Constitution requires only three things of presidents: They have to be born in the U.S.; must be at least 35 and must have lived in the country for at least 14 years.
+The Constitution requires only three things of presidents: They have to be a natural-born U.S. citizen; must be at least 35 and must have lived in the country for at least 14 years.
+(Although the precise legal meaning of the term "natural-born U.S. citizen" is debated, it generally is taken to apply when someone is either born in the U.S. or born abroad to a U.S. citizen.)

 The four plaintiffs are two Republicans, one Democrat and one independent.